On the separation of correlation-assisted sum capacities of multiple access channels

-For the higher dimensional case, the objective $f$ is a $\beta$-Lipschitz-like function over a compact and convex domain $\mathcal{D} \subseteq \mathbb{R}^d$.
-When $\mathcal{D}$ is the standard simplex, we resort to a straightforward grid search.
+In higher dimensions, we focus on the case where the objective $f$ is a $\beta$-Lipschitz-like function over the standard simplex $\mathcal{D} = \Delta_d$.
+For this case, we present two algorithms for finding the global optimum of $f$.
+For the first algorithm, we resort to a straightforward grid search.
 Using the results of Ref.~\cite{deklerk2008simplexcomplexity}, one can show that a grid of size $O(d^{\lceil 1/\delta^2 \rceil})$ suffices to converge to a specified precision of $\epsilon > 0$, where $\delta$ is the largest number satisfying $\beta(\delta) \leq \epsilon/2$ (see Prop.~\ref{prop:simplex_grid_search_Lipschitzlike_optimization}).\footnote{Note the different scaling in $\delta$ in Prop.~\ref{prop:simplex_grid_search_Lipschitzlike_optimization} compared to that of $O(d^{\lceil 1/\sqrt{\delta} \rceil})$ mentioned in Ref.~\cite{deklerk2008simplexcomplexity}, which we believe to be erroneous.} These results stand to demonstrate that one can, in principle, compute the maximum of $f$ in polynomial time for a fixed precision.
 Moreover, a simple observation about ordering the elements of the grid allows for efficient construction of the grid, along with the possibility of parallelizing the grid search.
 Despite the possibility of polynomial complexity (in dimension) and numerical improvements, grid search is still too inefficient to be of practical use except for very small dimensions.